-I am writing on behalf of the membership of the Fraternal Order of Police to join Representatives Rodney L. Davis (R-IL) and Abigail A. Spanberger (D-VA) in asking you to bring H.R.
-82, the "Social Security Fairness Act" to the House floor for a vote.
+I am writing on behalf of the membership of the Fraternal Order of Police to ask that you once again cosponsor the "Social Security Fairness Act."

+The bill was reintroduced in this Congress as H.R.
+82 by Representatives Rodney L. Davis (R-IL) and Abigail A. Spanberger (D-VA).
+It is identical to H.R.
+141, which you cosponsored in the 116th Congress.
 This bipartisan legislation has the support of more than 250 Members of the House, including 85% of Democrats and 30% of Republicans-which may be the most bipartisan support in the House.
 The bill would repeal the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) in current Social Security law, two provisions of the Social Security Act that unfairly reduce or eliminate the Social Security benefits for millions of Americans who have devoted much of their careers to public service.
+We hope that you will once again demonstrate your support for law enforcement and public employees by joining the over 250 members of the House who have already cosponsored H.R.
+82.

 We believe that this is an issue of fairness.
 When the WEP was enacted in 1983, its stated purpose was to remove a "windfall" for persons who spent some time in jobs not covered by Social Security and who also worked other jobs where they paid Social Security taxes long enough to qualify for retirement benefits.
 This provision has created a very real inequity for many public employees, particularly law enforcement officers, who retire earlier than other government employees and often begin second careers which require them to pay into the Social Security system.
-Law enforcement officers, who had second careers face as much as a 60% cut to their Social Security benefits.
-This is a reduction of a benefit to which they are entitled because they paid into the system--not an adjustment for a "windfall."
+Law enforcement officers who had second careers face as much as a 60% cut to their Social Security benefits.
+This is a reduction of a benefit to which they are entitled because they paid into the system, not an adjustment for a "windfall."